Learn how to make the best smoked chicken tenders on ANY grill or smoker.

 Take them out of the package and give them a quick rinse in the sink.

-Lay them out on a cutting board or in an aluminum pan and dry them well some paper towels.
+Lay them out on a cutting board or in an aluminum pan and dry them well with some paper towels.

 Marinating the Chicken Tenders

-For small white meat pieces of chicken like this that can dry out quickly, we actually prefer to marinate them in a homemade italian dressing.
+For small white meat pieces of chicken like this that can dry out quickly, we actually prefer to marinate them in a homemade Italian dressing.

 This gets great flavor deeper into the meat and helps them retain moisture on the grill or smoker.

-You can also use a store bought italian dressing but if you want a better tasting homemade option, you will need:
+You can also use a store bought Italian dressing but if you want a better tasting homemade option, you will need:

-- 3/4 cup Olive Oil (not extra virgin)
+- Olive Oil (not extra virgin)

-- 1 tsp Garlic Powder
+- Garlic Powder

-- 1 tsp Dried Oregano
+- Dried Oregano

-- 1 tsp Dried Basil
+- Dried Basil

-- 1/2 tsp Onion Powder
+- Onion Powder

-- 1/2 tsp Crushed Red Pepper Flakes
+- Crushed Red Pepper Flakes

-- 3/4 tsp Salt
+- Salt

-- 1/2 tsp Pepper
+- Pepper

 This is enough marinade for up to about 2 lbs or raw chicken tenders.